etri-odp/ckanext-jena/README.rst

     :alt: License

 ===========================================================
-ckanext-jena - Apache Jena storing extension
+ckanext-jena - Semantic data management extension
 ===========================================================

 ..
 Put a description of your extension here: